From the Archives: Charity Holiday Challenges

 Kate Moss Raises $7,500 For Charity

 What’s the big deal, some people have asked.
-That much money isn’t that much at all if you think about it, especially if you take into consideration what Kate Moss earns on a good day.
+That much money isn’t that much at best essay writing services all if you think about it, especially if you take into consideration what Kate Moss earns on a good day.
 Then again, if you were the recipient of that money, you would probably think otherwise.
 Any amount raised for a good cause makes the recipient feel grateful.

 The big deal about this piece of news actually lies in how Kate Moss raised the amount.
 The news is that she kissed a stranger – the highest bidder – for this amount.
 The supermodel was the “flavor of the day” at the 2010 Mummy Rocks event in the UK.
 The aim of the event was to raise money for Great Ormond Street Children’s Hospital.
 The bidding was actually held last year, but it was only now that the winner was able to claim his prize.